projectriff/java-function-invoker/README.md

 riff function create java upper --git-repo $GIT_REPO --handler upper --image gcr.io/$GCP_PROJECT/upper-new --verbose
 ```

-> NOTE: You need to provide the `--handler` option since the cluster build will override any value in the `riff.toml` file.
-This makes it possible to have multiple function beans in the same source repository and just refer to the one you want to use at deployment time.
+> NOTE: It is possible to have multiple function beans in the same source repository and just refer to the one you want to use at build time using the `--handler` option.

 Once the function is up and running you can invoke it using: